hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

         - containerPort: 8000
 ```

-9. Before deploying it in Kubernetes cluster, validate the docker or podman image by running the image.
+9. Before deploying it in the Kubernetes cluster, validate the docker or podman image by running the image.

 ```bash
 docker run -p 8000:8000 <Dockerhub userid>/df-s3-springboot-k3s-demo